rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_vmwrite(VMCS_LINK_POINTER, ~0ULL);
 ```

-The rest of this topic intends to perform the VMX instructions in the machine's current state, so the guest and host configurations must be the same.
-In the future parts, we'll configure them to a different guest layout.
+The rest of this topic intends to virtualize the machine's current state, so the guest and host configurations must be the same.

-Let's configure GUEST\_IA32\_DEBUGCTL.

-The **IA32\_DEBUGCTL** MSR provides bit field controls to enable debug trace interrupts, debug trace stores, trace messages enable, single stepping on branches, last branch record recording, and control freezing of LBR stack.
+Let's configure **GUEST\_IA32\_DEBUGCTL**.
+This field works the same as the **IA32\_DEBUGCTL** MSR in a physical machine, and we can use it if we want to use separate **IA32\_DEBUGCTL** for each guest.
+It provides bit field controls to enable debug trace interrupts, debug trace stores, trace messages enable, single stepping on branches, last branch record recording, and control freezing of LBR stack.

-In short: LBR is a mechanism that provides the processor with some recording of registers.

-We don't use them but let's configure them to the current machine's MSR\_IA32\_DEBUGCTL, and you can see that **\_\_readmsr** is the intrinsic function for RDMSR.
+We don't use it in our hypervisor, but we should configure it to the current machine's **MSR\_IA32\_DEBUGCTL**.
+We use `__readmsr()` intrinsic to read this MSR (RDMSR) and put the value of the physical machine to the guest's `GUEST_IA32_DEBUGCTL`.

 ```
     __vmx_vmwrite(GUEST_IA32_DEBUGCTL, __readmsr(MSR_IA32_DEBUGCTL) & 0xFFFFFFFF);
     __vmx_vmwrite(GUEST_IA32_DEBUGCTL_HIGH, __readmsr(MSR_IA32_DEBUGCTL) >> 32);
 ```

-For configuring TSC, you should modify the following values.
-I don't have a precise explanation about it, so let them be zeros.

-Note that values we put Zero on them can be ignored; if you don't modify them, it's like you put zero on them.
+Note that values we put zero on them can be ignored; if you don't modify them, it's like you put zero on them.

+For example, configuring TSC is not important for our hypervisor in the current state, so we put zero on it.

 ```
     /* Time-stamp counter offset */